-What are the Differences Between Fiat and Cryptocurrency?
+What Are the Differences Between Fiat and Cryptocurrency?

 Fiat is government-issued and considered legal tender for financial transitions.
 Cryptocurrency is decentralized, so there is no governing body to control its value.
 Plus, it is also not a legal practice in all countries.

 In theory, fiat money has no limits on supply, as more can be printed at any time.
-Most cryptocurrencies create a set amount of coins that will ever exist.
+Most cryptocurrencies create a set amount of coins that can ever exist.
 Fiat can also be represented with physical notes and coins where digital currency can not.
 Digital currency must be stored in digital, or cryptocurrency, wallets.
 Because fiat can be represented in physical or digital forms, it can also be stored in various forms.